rjdkmr/gcMapExplorer/docs/usage.rst

     * :ref:`convert-to-h5-file-table`
     * :ref:`normalize-maps-table`
 * `Application Programming Interface <http://gcmapexplorer.readthedocs.io/en/latest/apidoc/summary.html>`_
   - It can be used to perform analysis by any mathematical operations through programming.
+Tutorial files with Jupyter-Notebooks can be downloaded from |tutorial|

 Usage
 -----